lshtm-genomics/omics-course/docs/other-omics/microbiome.md

 Again, we got a visualisation for each metric.
 Have a look at them in [https://view.qiime2.org/](https://view.qiime2.org/).
 What do you find?
 Are all of them in agreement this time?

 This concludes today's practical.
-If you are interested in differentially abundant taxa between the BV and non-BV samples, have a look at qiime's' ANCOM function.
+If you are interested in differentially abundant taxa between the BV and non-BV samples, have a look at qiime's ANCOM function.

 Acknowledgements: Many thanks to Dr. Suzanna Francis for providing the data and Ernest Diez-Benavente and Julian Lisebber-Egger for designing the practical materials.